-Sadly she lists some of my favorite spices: Cinnamon, Tarragon, Thyme, Turmeric, and Vanilla.
+Sadly some of my favorite spices: Cinnamon, Tarragon, Thyme, Turmeric, and Vanilla have tannins.

 According to e-how.com there are "at least 44 herbs that contain tannins": Chamomile, Echinacea, Eucalyptus, Peppermint, FLAX seeds (boohoo) and Slippery Elm which aids and can repair the digestive tract.